-KiSSFLOW pricing is extremely affordable for the value, with a standard $9/user/month for an unlimited number of applications.
-If you are hesitant to make the big price jump in OutSystems and most of your applications are automated business processes, you will be very happy at what you can accomplish in KiSSFLOW for very little money.
+Kissflow’s pricing is extremely affordable for the value, starting $360/month for upto 30 users and unlimited number of applications.
+If you are hesitant to make the big price jump in OutSystems and most of your applications are automated business processes, you will be very happy at what you can accomplish in Kissflow for very little money.

 Zoho Creator will have a different, more stripped down feel, although most of the functionality is the same.
 Zoho Creator is used more by small and mid-sized companies and is one of the few that offers a direct per user pricing plan, starting at as low as $10/user/month for the basic version.

 If you only want to make a few apps and a lot of the bells and whistles of the big players are superfluous for you, then Zoho Creator is a great option.

 Zoho Creator also offers a lot of nice application templates to use and offers solid data control for migration, synchronization, and security.

 Appian has been around for a long time and has undergone a lot of changes as a platform.
 Appian also has a free tier where you can learn the platform without any cost, and even build your own apps.

 However, to run them in your organization, you’ll probably need to upgrade to either their user- or application-based model.
 Most users feel like the pricing is appropriate for the level of value that you get, especially in comparison to other tools.

 That said, Appian is primarily an enterprise-level tool, and the value comes from having enterprise features and a lot of users.
 It has lots of advanced features like Robotic Process Automation and document management that make it more appealing to those creating advanced applications.
 Appian is used primarily for business process management use cases.